Ground transportation and the terminals will be busy this holiday season! Please arrive at least two hours early. More...

-BACK TO PRESS KIT
+BACK TO ABOUT US

 KCI Airport participates in the City of Kansas City, Missouri's "One Percent for Art" program administered by the Municipal Art Commission.
 Along with over 300 other U.S. cities and counties, this program stipulates that one percent of public construction costs be set aside for public art enhancements.
 A panel of aviation professionals, community representatives and artists select the artist for each project at KCI Airport.
 Through the One Percent for Art Program, the Municipal Art Commission is able to serve as a catalyst for artistic growth and aesthetic excellence in our communities, and in doing so, enhance the vitality of Kansas City and enrich the lives of its citizens.
 Please scroll down to learn about the beautiful and unique art at KCI Airport.